japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-kafka-data-source.md

 {"topicA":[0,1],"topicB":[0,1]}
 ```

-NOTE: Exactly one topic subscription strategy is allowed (that `KafkaSourceProvider` spark-sql-streaming-KafkaSourceProvider.md#validateGeneralOptions[validates] before creating `KafkaSource`).
+NOTE: Exactly one topic subscription strategy is allowed (that `KafkaSourceProvider` [validates](kafka/KafkaSourceProvider.md#validateGeneralOptions) before creating `KafkaSource`).

 | failOnDataLoss
 a| [[failOnDataLoss]] Flag to control whether...FIXME

 Default: `true`

-Used when `KafkaSourceProvider` is requested for <<spark-sql-streaming-KafkaSourceProvider.md#failOnDataLoss, failOnDataLoss configuration property>>
+Used when `KafkaSourceProvider` is requested for [failOnDataLoss](kafka/KafkaSourceProvider.md#failOnDataLoss) configuration property

 | kafka.bootstrap.servers
 a| [[kafka.bootstrap.servers]] *(required)* `bootstrap.servers` configuration property of the Kafka consumers used on the driver and executors